antcc/rk-bfr-preprint/README.md

 *José R. Berrendero, Antonio Coín and Antonio Cuevas*

 The compiled PDF version of this preprint is available [here](https://arxiv.org/pdf/2312.14086).
 It can also be generated via the command `latexmk -pdf paper` (requires `pdflatex`).
 The template used is a slightly modified version of [arxiv-style](https://github.com/kourgeorge/arxiv-style).
-The associated Python code can be consulted in [this repository](https://github.com/antcc/rk-bfr-jump).

 ## Abstract